 The trigger state machine is compiled every time you run the ILA trigger.
-If you would like to compile the trigger state machine without running or arming the ILA trigger, click the Compile trigger state machine button in the ILA Dashboard (see Figure 11-28).
+If you would like to compile the trigger state machine without running or arming the ILA trigger, click the Compile trigger state machine button in the ILA Dashboard (see the following figure).